carraraJ/carraraJ/README.md

 ***Who am i?***

-I am a Systems Analysis and Development Student from Brazil focused on learning a diverse range of programming languages, frameworks, etc. My current focus is improving on Python and learning C as it is required in my University.
+I am a Systems Analysis and Development Student from Brazil focused on learning a diverse range of programming languages, frameworks, etc. My current focus is learning JavaScript and improving my HTML/CSS.

-I am a self-taught English speaker with a passion for learning other languages.
-I am in my journey to learn Korean via immersion and also interested in other romance languages such as Italian.

 ### More Info
-**I'm currently learning:**  C
+**I'm currently learning:**  JavaScript

-**Looking for help with:** C 😅

 **Pronoums:** He/him

 #### Other ways to reach me
-**Discord:** carrara#7153
+**Discord:** hoao#8069

 ---